SimeonRumy/constraints/README.md

 ### Batching and Activating Constraints

-SimConstraints uses Results Builders to provide a simple way to batch together individual constraints with arrays of constraints returned my composite anchors.
+Constraint Builder uses Results Builders to provide a simple way to batch together individual constraints with arrays of constraints returned my composite anchors.

 ### Constraint Activation

 Unlike other similar libraries, constraints are not activated individually by default, because that is not efficient and can slow down view rendering.

 You can activate an individual or an array of constraints using the ```.activate()``` method.
-When you call this method SimConstraints uses ```NSLayoutConstraint.activate([])``` under the hood.
+When you call this method Constraint Builder uses ```NSLayoutConstraint.activate([])``` under the hood.
 This is the recomended way.
 You should aim to activate all constraints in one go.

 ```swift